hgmtsk/Simple-Data-Visualization/README.md

 A simple project on Data Visualization for CSCI-40 course - the instructions can be found [here](https://github.com/mikeizbicki/cmc-csci040/tree/2021fall/hw_02)

-## Website

-I have created a simple website for this project.

 ## SAT results in New York in 2010

 [Data Source](https://catalog.data.gov/dataset/sat-college-board-2010-school-level-results)